 The below, non-exhaustive, list of potential issues which may emerge in the EU-India FTA talks is based on the preliminary research and consultations.
-It will be further developed, based on the advancing analysis, stakeholder engagement and the available feedback from negotiation rounds (e.g., reports from negotiations).
+It will be further developed, based on the advancing analysis, stakeholder engagement and the available feedback from negotiation rounds.